I'm interested in social issues, relationships, problems of daily living, jobs, exercise, poems and fiction, plus safer living conditions.

 Think of your personal boundaries just like the homeowner’s fence.
 It is very clear with the fence where his home begins and ends.
 The goal for you is to be able to define your boundaries clearly, which is tougher as they are invisible, yet ever-present.
-It often comes down to how well you know yourself, and what is most important for to you.
+It often comes down to how well you know yourself, and what is most important to you.
 Feelings play a major role in this process, and it is important that you “own” your feelings and be aware of them.

 Boundaries define “what is me” and “what is not me.”
 In a marriage relationship, it sometimes becomes confusing as to where I end and where does the other person begin.
-You experience a sense of freedom when you know, which part is you.
+You experience a sense of freedom when you know which part is you.
 If you do not have control in your life, then your choices become very confining and limited.
-If you are over-controlling your partner will show signs of stress or unhappiness.
+If you are over-controlling your partner will usually show signs of stress or unhappiness.

 We obviously have responsibilities to others and to ourselves.
 When you can work out these responsibilities with a partner you have a much healthier relationship.
 However, if you are carrying more than half the load, then resentments and anger build, which affect the relationship in a negative way.

 Couples counseling or some type of relationship therapy may be helpful if you are unable to resolve issues.
 Goal setting is a good way to measure progress in a relationship.